 Help USC achieve our 75% waste diversion goal by recycling your tailgate trash.
 Look for recycling and landfill bins throughout tailgating areas as well as USC’s new multi-stream bins with compost, and dispose of your waste appropriately.
 Questions?
-Look for the “Trojan Trash Talkers,” student volunteers who can help you Recycle Right.
+Look for the “Trojan Trash Talkers,” student workers who can help you Recycle Right.
 Together, we can divert thousands of pounds of tailgate waste from local landfill.

 After every game several thousand plastic cups litter the campus grounds, creating a sea of trash.
 Ditch the disposable and pick up some reusable cups.
 The same is true for utensils, plates, and decorations.
 By reusing items, you not only generate less waste, but you also reduce the environmental impact of the manufacturing and shipping of disposable and recyclable items.
 If you’re worried about bringing grandma’s best china, hit the thrift store or Target for inexpensive reusable and unbreakable cups, dishes, utensils and cloth napkins.
 Skip the balloons, throw a Trojan football instead.